-But Strauss-Kahn's political prospects floundered in the wake of a sexual assault charges -- later dropped -- after an incident at a New York hotel, as well as accusations he participated in a prostitution ring in France.
-That helped propel the 57-year-old Hollande, who has never formally held any national elective office, to become his party's presidential choice.
+But Strauss-Kahn’s political prospects floundered in the wake of sexual assault charges – later dropped – after an incident at a New York hotel, as well as accusations he participated in a prostitution ring in France.
+That helped propel the 57-year-old Hollande, who has never formally held any national elected office, to become his party’s presidential choice.

 He is now aiming to become France’s first left-wing leader since the late Francois Mitterrand left office in 1995.

-Lefebvre described Hollande as "the choice of the past," with other Sarkozy backers playing up the fact that Mitterand didn't select him as one of his ministers during his 14 years as president.
+French Trade and Tourism Minister Frederic Lefebvre described Hollande as “the choice of the past,” with other Sarkozy backers playing up the fact that Francois Mitterand didn’t select him as one of his ministers during his 14 years as president, which ended in 1995.

 “The people … don’t trust Nicolas Sarkozy any more,” Filippetti said.